 Pack a Literary Punch

 Figurative language provides endless depth to our writing.
-There are so many ways to really punch our points and invite readers to join us on a literary adventure.
+There are so many ways to punch our points and invite readers to join us on a literary adventure.
 When used carefully, figurative language even has a place in professional spheres.
 It can draw interesting comparisons between two things, promoting consideration for your cause.
-So, go ahead and dust off your metaphorical paintbrush as you explore a little synecdoche or personification in your next writing piece.
+So, go ahead and dust off your metaphorical paintbrush as you explore personification for kids.
 Who knows where it will take you!